efezinoidisi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 10-love_exponent_breath is a script that displays the result of environment variable BREATH to the power of another environment variable LOVE

+- 13-print_float is a script that prints a number stored in the environment variable NUM with two decimal places followed by a new line